kyma-project/eventing-auth-manager/docs/contributor/README.md

 ## Architecture

-Eventing Auth Manager manages the credentials for IAS applications used by webhooks in the `eventing` component.
+Eventing Auth Manager manages the credentials for SAP Cloud Identity Services - Identity Authentication applications used by webhooks in the `eventing` component.
 When a new managed Kyma runtime is provisioned, the component creates a new [OIDC](https://openid.net/connect/) SAP Cloud Identity Services - Identity Authentication application for this runtime and stores the credentials in a Secret in the new runtime.

 ![eventing-auth-manager-overview](./assets/overview.drawio.svg)